-2016 has been an astounding year for animation.
+2016 has been an astounding year for animation (UPDATE: as this film only received a US release this year, it has to be considered a 2017 film – doesn’t change the fact that it is a great film and that animation is in a golden age).
 There have been some truly extraordinary animated films that stretch the limits of what can be done with animation.
 For decades now, one studio that has stood head and shoulders above other animation studios is the iconic Studio Ghibli.
 Under the legacy of Hayao Miyazaki, Studio Ghibli has truly been at the forefront of innovative animation – and even when the great Miyazaki himself isn’t making them, Studio Ghibli still manages to push the boundaries of animation.
 One such film is La Tortue Rouge (The Red Turtle), one of the most emotionally resonant animated experiences I’ve ever had.

 Directed and animated by Dutch animator Michaël Dudok de Wit (known for his beautiful and resonant short films), The Red Turtle is a film with such a simple premise, it borders on being an exercise in nihilism.
 It takes the familiar trope of a man deserted on an uninhabited island, and shows his attempts at survival – and he soon discovers that his biggest adversary is the titular red turtle – and in an extraordinary twist, he finds that the being preventing him from leaving the island will soon become his very reason to spend the rest of his life on the island, and prove that he doesn’t want to actually leave.